Bachelor's Program in Political Science

 Political Science as a core subject gives students a solid foundation in the field.
 It is divided into introductory modules and advanced modules which focus on four areas: international relations, comparative politics, political sociology, and methods and statistics.

-The supplementary modules constitute a career development module (including an internship), a social skills module where students can choose from classes on media, informatics, presentation and communication skills or a foreign language, and a minor.
+The supplementary modules constitute a career development module (including a mandatory internship), a social skills module where students can choose from classes on media, informatics, presentation and communication skills or a foreign language, and a minor.

 • Why study Political Science at the University of Mannheim?